rupeshg98/Projecting-Offensive-Stats-for-2020-NBA-Draftees/README.md

-This is a project that utilizes supervised machine learning project to predict offensive NBA stats for the 2020 NBA draftees.
+This is a project that utilizes supervised machine learning  to predict offensive NBA stats for the 2020 NBA draftees.
 The training set is consisted of a preprocessed CSV file containing collegiate stats, body vitals, and professional stats for the top rookies of the last 10 years.
 These rookies must have played 70% of the season and must have significant minutes per game.
 They also must have played basketball at a university in the United States - international rookies are not included.
 The test set is consisted of the